origamisaturn/KAGP/mkdocs/docs/index.md

 ## Use

-Requires kRPC server with default settings running locally.
-Have the spacecraft ready for launch before using this program.
+KAGP requires a kRPC server with default settings running locally.
+The spacecraft must be ready for launch when the program is invoked.
 This program is only for single-stage ascents, it cannot perform staging.

 Invoke the program with the `kagp` command.
 There are two subcommands: